-aged 52, has been the Chief Executive Officer and an Executive Director of the Company since 26 March 2008.
+aged 53, has been the Chief Executive Officer and an Executive Director of the Company since 26 March 2008.
 Prior to joining the Company, he was a director and chief executive officer of Horizons Ventures Limited and ChinaCare Investments Holdings Limited respectively, these companies are controlled by Ms. Chau Hoi Shuen and Cranwood Company Limited ("Cranwood"), the substantial shareholders of the Company within the meaning of Part XV of the SFO.
 Prior to that, Mr. Yeung worked at Mckinsey & Company, Inc. for over 6 years in Sydney, Melbourne and Hong Kong covering mainly the telecommunications, electronics and e-commerce industry sectors in the area of business strategy, business re-engineering and operational improvements.
 Mr. Yeung worked for Coca-Cola China Limited as director of Strategy for Coca-Cola Greater China.
 He also held management positions in business development and sales & marketing at General Electric.
-He holds a Bachelor of Science degree in Electrical Engineering and Computer Science from Massachusetts Institute of Technology.
+He holds a Bachelor of Science degree in Electrical Engineering and a Master of Science degree in Electrical Engineering and Computer Science from Massachusetts Institute of Technology.